** If anyone has received a bill for Covid-19 testing from Valley Healthcare Systems, Inc. please disregard it. **

 Get tested for COVID-19

-We’re offering COVID-19 nasal swab testing at our various locations.
 If you are exhibiting COVID-19 symptoms call (706) 587-6090 to schedule a visit for nasal swab testing.
-Then, you will be screened and evaluated by a VHCS medical provider during your nasal swab testing visit.
-Also, you can get tested at one of our drive-up testing locations listed below.
-All patients who have symptoms consistent with COVID-19 (coronavirus) will be considered for nasal swab testing.
+Then, you will be screened and evaluated by a VHCS medical provider during your visit.
+Also, you can get tested at any of our locations.
+All patients who have symptoms consistent with COVID-19 (coronavirus) will be tested.

 No insurance?
 No worries!
 There is no out-of-pocket charge for self-pay patients, including lab processing.
 Valley Healthcare covers the cost.
 Even if you have insurance you can expect to not pay anything out-of-pocket.